 When learning reading and re-reading is useless for understanding.
 This is called the Mere-Exposure Effect.
 What helps is trying to explain what you learned - that will show all the gaps in your understanding.
 Taking notes is a simple way of doing it.
 Micro testing.

-When taking notes, you should Capture Understanding - Don't Quote - don't copy the text as is.
+When taking notes, you should write what you learned in your own words - don't copy the text as is.
 This will show you how much you understood - and what the gaps are.

 1. Fleeting Notes